xelis-project/xelis-vm/README.md

 Here is the list of tasks left ordered by their priority to have a good MVP (Minimum Viable Product):

-- **Shunting Yard Algorithm for Parser**
-Currently, mathematical operations don't follow the priority rules.
-Implementing it would help resolving that issue.

 - **Improve Parser**
 Parser is currently operating in a full recursive mode, which can create a stackoverflow in case of a too complex/deep expression to build.
 Rewriting the key parts to operate in an iterative way would prevent any stack overflow.